-The Aboriginal communities program is ran by Fire and Rescue NSW, and aims to engage and build relationships with Aboriginal communities to assist them in developing programs to improve Aboriginal and Torres Strait Islander housing safety.
+The Aboriginal Communities Program is run by Fire and Rescue New South Wales (NSW), and aims to engage and build relationships with Aboriginal communities to assist them in developing programs to improve Aboriginal and Torres Strait Islander housing safety.

 The project has three goals: